exist2021/UWC/content/posts/one-month-with-udipi-esamudaay.md

 > But before we lose ourselves in lofty ideology let’s hit the ground and that’s literally what happened.

 The app got grounded and they have paused all operations as of January 2025.
-They are planning a comeback but it’s the case that once bitten twice shy. 🙈
+They are planning a comeback but it’s the case of once bitten twice shy. 🙈

 ## What went wrong? 😑

-Ravi Haldipir the co-founder told me this on the first day I met him -
+[Ravi Haldipur](https://www.linkedin.com/in/ravihaldipur/) the co-founder told me this on the first day I met him -

-> We needed 10k deliveries every month to break even, but they were doing about 2k deliveries.
-Not even close to their 10k figure.
+> We needed 10k deliveries every month to break even, but we were doing about 2k deliveries.
+(Not even close to their 10k figure.)

 I asked Suraj one of their BD man, what problem they were trying to solve.